Alcumus/react-doc-viewer/README.md

 import React from "react";
 import { useRecoilValue } from "recoil";
 import styled from "styled-components";
-import MainAtoms from "../../state/atoms";
+import DocViewerState from "../../state";
 import { DocRenderer } from "../../types";
 import linkRenderResponder from "../../utils/linkRenderResponder";

 // Be sure that Renderer correctly uses type DocRenderer const JPGRenderer: DocRenderer = () => {
-  // Fetch the currentDocument loaded from main component state const currentDocument = useRecoilValue(MainAtoms.currentDocumentState);
+  // Fetch the currentDocument loaded from main component state const currentDocument = useRecoilValue(DocViewerState.currentDocument);

   if (!currentDocument) return null;